wasdee/parse/README.old.rst

     >>> parse('{:2d}{:2d}', '0440')           # parsing two contiguous numbers
     <Result (4, 40) {}>

-Some notes for the special date and time types:
+Some notes for the date and time types:

 - the presence of the time part is optional (including ISO 8601, starting at the "T").
 A full datetime object will always be returned; the time